 And then it lit on fire.
 Like, real fire.

-And I’m sure you can imagine the horrible smell/smoke that filled my house!
 I should have taken pictures of the amount of smoke there was.
 Actually I shouldn’t have.
 That would have been an even bigger fail haha.
 “Mom there’s a fire in the kitchen!”
 “Obviously!
 That’s why I have my camera out!”

-I took the plate to the sink to cool it down.
+I took the extinguished plate to the sink to cool it down.
 My expectations were dashed… but after the soap cooled down and the flame was tamed, I thought I’d see if my son would still be somewhat impressed…

-He was all, ‘Mom, what the heck?”.
-Um, you’re the one wearing pink spandex, kiddo!
+He was all, ‘Mom, what the heck?”
+Um.. you’re the one wearing pink spandex, kiddo!

 Yes he went through a pink spandex phase.
-And I let him, not to make any type of statement, but because I couldn’t bring myself to care.
+And I let him- not to make any type of statement, but because I couldn’t bring myself to care.
 And I don’t have television, so I need all the entertainment I can get, right?

 I do plan on attempting this neat idea again- I guess microwaving chemicals for kids can be kind of hit-or-miss.
 But instead of blaming the original idea-sharer for the fact that it didn’t work out, I think I will blame the fact that my soap was really, really old.
 And I suck at following instructions.
 My sister tried this and it worked great for her!